-Edward L. Smith was Perkasie’s town architect for nearly 40 years but his wife Katie served as a source of community inspiration as she battled an incredibly painful disease for 23 years.
+Kate Cressman Smith may be a footnote today in our local history, but she was Perkasie’s most-famous person for a generation.
+Smith was as a source of community inspiration as she battled an incredibly painful disease for 23 years.

 On February 24, 1938, the Perkasie Central News announced that Mrs. Smith had passed away a few months short of her 51st birthday at the family’s modest home at 519 Vine Street.
 “Death, shortly after 9 o’clock on Tuesday evening, claimed Kate Smith, Perkasie’s most widely known resident,” the newspaper said.
 That wasn’t a boastful claim.
 Katie Smith kept a list of people who visited her after she was confined to her sickbed in 1918.
 Her last visitor, Mrs. O.B.
 Sellers, was visitor 49,364 in her bedside guest book.

 Tucked away in Perkasie’s Lenape Park is one of Bucks County’s treasures, a footbridge inspired by the classic designs of John A. Roebling’s Sons & Co.
 How the two-span suspension bridge came to be involved Perkasie Borough Council, the federal government, and the design skills of a WPA engineer in based in New Britain, Pa.

 The tradition of Memorial Day, or Decoration Day, runs deep in Perkasie Borough, and newly discovered film footage shows perhaps its most poignant event: the first parade after World War II.

 Perkasie had observed some type of Memorial Day ceremony since May 30, 1892, when Civil War veterans led the event.
 On that day, Perkasie honored the sacrifices made by all veterans, and it also celebrated the opening of is new Arch Street school and the debut of Menlo Park.